When does an impacting drop stop bouncing?: Introduction

 Upon impact, the liquid first spreads \citep{Philippi2016, Gordillo2018} until it reaches its maximal extent \citep{Clanet2004,laan2014maximum,wildeman-2016-jfm,gordillo-2019-jfm}.
 It then recoils, following a Taylor-Culick type retraction parallel to the substrate \citep{taylor-1959-procrsoclonda, culick-1960-japplphys, bartolo2005retraction, pierson2020revisiting, deka-2020-prf, sanjay2022taylor}, and ultimately bounces off in an elongated shape perpendicular to the substrate \citep{richard2000bouncing, yarin2006drop, josserand2016drop}.

-Such rebounds abound in nature, as non-wetting surfaces provide plants and animals a natural way to keep dry \citep{neinhuis1997characterization, quere2008wetting}, and are relevant in many industrial processes such as inkjet printing \citep{lohse2022fundamental}, cooling applications \citep{kim2007spray, shiri2017heat, jowkar2019rebounding}, and agriculture \citep{he2021optimization}.
+Such rebounds abound in nature, as non-wetting surfaces provide plants and animals a natural way to keep dry \citep{neinhuis1997characterization, quere2008wetting}, and are relevant in many industrial processes such as inkjet printing \citep{lohse2022fundamental}.
 In some applications, it is pertinent that drops ricochet off the surface, such as self-cleaning \citep{blossey2003self}, keeping clothes dry \citep{liu2008hydrophobic}, and anti-fogging surfaces \citep{mouterde2017antifogging}.
 However, in most cases, bouncing must be suppressed.
+For example, in cooling applications \citep{kim2007spray, shiri2017heat, jowkar2019rebounding} and pesticide spraying in agriculture \citep{bergeron2000controlling, he2021optimization, gorin2022universal}.
 It is therefore natural to wonder when a drop stops bouncing.

 So, when does the bouncing stop?
 On the one hand, \citet{biance2006} found that heavy drops, \emph{i.e.}, drops larger than their gravito-capillary length $l_c = \sqrt{\gamma/\rho_dg}$, where $\gamma$ is the drop-air surface tension coefficient, $\rho_d$ is the density of the drop and $g$ is the acceleration due to gravity, cannot bounce.
 On the other hand, \citet{jha2020viscous} showed that there exists a critical viscosity, two orders of magnitude higher than that of water, beyond which aqueous drops do not bounce either, irrespective of their impact velocity.
 So, gravity and viscosity counteract the bouncing.